Youseob/PIN/examples/prompt-inversion-with-clip/README.md

-# Prompted Few-Shot Classification Example
+# Textual inversion from images

 The script below runs textual inversion from images experiment, with options for `dataset`.
 For each dataset, we provide 10 target images.